jnliou/citibikenyc/README.md

 - I created a dynamic map in Tableau that visualized the popularity of stations over time.
 - Zip code data was overlaid on the map to provide additional geographical context.

+### Key Findings
+- The map analysis revealed significant variations in station popularity across different neighborhoods and boroughs of NYC.
+- Several stations experienced fluctuations in popularity over the year, indicating the influence of seasonal factors.

 ## Membership Analysis

 ### Methodology